dontpanic92/feca/xcdt/README.md

 Then all the dervied types will automatically implement the same trait, which is just like what other OO-languages do.

-Or if you don't want it to be inherited by derived types, implement the trait for `CoreNode`:
+Or, if you don't want it to be inherited by derived types, implement the trait for `CoreNode`:

 ```rust
 impl INode for CoreNode {